Oredev 2012 - Day 3

 Gergely Orosz – Building Highly Successful Windows Phone Apps

-Gergely has created Windows Phone apps like CocktailFlow, WeatherFlow and several other apps.
+Gergely has created Windows Phone apps like CocktailFlow, WeatherFlow and many other apps.
 He was early on the platform and has found a nice design pattern for his apps, which have huge download counts on the Windows Marketplace.

 • Clean Design mostly result in boring design